Wassasin/ical-filter/README.md

 # ical-filter
 HTTP daemon that can parse any ical feed and represent it in a normalized fashion.
-Allows filtering of summaries.
+Allows filtering based on iCalendar event summaries.
+Ideal if you have a iCalendar feed that you want tailor made to include in your favorite calendar application.
+I use it to create a personalized duty-call calendar, since I do not have access to the software that serves the original feed.

 **Note**: currently any other alarms, todos, journals and freebusies are not propagated.
 If you need this please file an issue.